rejetto/hfs/README.md

     - `"*"`: any account can, i.e. anyone who logged in.
     - `[ frank, peter ]`: the list of accounts who can.
 - `can_see`: specify who can see this entry.
 Even if a user can download you can still make the file not appear in the list.
+  Remember that to see in the list you must also be able to download (read), or else you won't see it anyway.
+Value is a `WhoCan` descriptor, refer above.
 - `can_upload` specify who can upload.
 Applies to folders with a source.
 Default is none.
-  Remember that to see in the list you must also be able to download, or else you won't see it anyway.
-Value is a `WhoCan` descriptor, refer above.
 - `masks`: maps a file mask to a set of properties as the one documented in this section.
 E.g.
   ```
   masks: